SiriKempanna/TekAsses/README.md

 Version 1 : Bug Fixes

 NullPointerException : Description : When we are performing any operation on a NULL object, then JVM throws the NullPointerException.

 Problem 1: In the given program, the execution starts from the Foo class main method.
 At Line c.add(new OrderLine(new Item("book", (float) 12.49), 1)); in the given program throws a NullPointerException because we are trying to add an OrderLine object to a List collection object.
 Here, we have created the List reference rather than instantiating.

 Problem 2: 'this' keyword.
 It reference the current object.
 Here, while trying to assign a value for private variables at the time of instantiation of object without giving 'this' keyword gives a default value.

-clear( ) : This method is used to remove the objects present in the collections.
-In the given program, initially we are creating an OrderList object and trying to add it to List through Order object.
-Even after adding the Order objects in HashMap using key-value pair and performing clear operation on Order(List) object will remove the objects stored on HashMap as well.

 Version 2 : Refactored version of Order Calculation designed with much cleaner code along with Junit test cases.

 Print statements - Used round function to get two digits after the decimal.